Once upon a time, there was a hedgehog who thought he was a fairy.

 When Fairies came to visit, they weren’t mean or mad.

-They ducked into his burrow, glimmering wings tucked tight, and made soothing sounds as they petted his quills and offered him pastries made from pillbugs and honey, and he grew brave enough to peek out.
+They ducked into his burrow, glimmering wings tucked tight, and made soothing sounds as they petted his quills and offered him pastries made from pillbugs and honey until he grew brave enough to peek out.

-He didn’t really understood what they were saying—not all fairies talked; just look at him—but they were very nice, and petted his cheeks, and finally took back their shoes.
+He didn’t really understood what they were saying,but they were very nice, and petted his cheeks, and finally took back their shoes.
 That was good.
 He’d been running out of room to keep them.

 “This is sweet.
 Like… totally underground,” said one fairy, the labrets in his blue lips sparkling.